RishabhRD/popfix/README.md

 ### Special actions

-Two special lua functions are shipped for easily managing lifetime of popup window.
+4 special lua functions are shipped for easily managing lifetime of popup window.
 These can be used to pass as keymapping value.

+- require'popfix'.close_cancelled
+- require'popfix'.close_selected
-- 'close-cancelled'
+- require'popfix'.select_next
-- 'close-selected'
+- require'popfix'.select_prev

-close-cancelled closes the current preview with invoking close callback as cancelled.
+close_cancelled closes the current preview with invoking close callback as cancelled.

-close-selected closes the current preview with invoking close callback as selected.
+close_selected closes the current preview with invoking close callback as selected.

+select_next selects the next item in list.

+select_prev selects the previous item in list.

 ### Callbacks [optional]